shaohenc/shaohenc.github.io/_pages/publications.md

 1. *WO2023195922A1 : Methods, systems and kits for quantum-optimized cross-backend software development,* <a href="https://patents.google.com/patent/WO2023195922A1/en?oq=WO+2023/195922+A1" target="_blank">Google Patents (2023).</a>

-1. *Scalable Quantum Computation of Highly Excited Eigenstates with Spectral Transforms,* QIP 2024 (Poster presentation, accepted).</a>
+1. *Scalable Quantum Computation of Highly Excited Eigenstates with Spectral Transforms,* QIP 2024 (Poster presentation, accepted).